This post may contain affiliate links. Please read my disclosure policy.

 The longer the poultry simmers in this easy fruit-based barbecue sauce, the better.
 Slow cooking allows the flavors time to blend perfectly, infusing the meat with a sweet heat that’s completely delicious.

-If you’re craving more of a Mexican flair, try my Slow Cooker Carnitas with Chimichurri instead!
-The pork is so tender it literally falls off the bone, and the fresh and tangy spread really complements the rich flavor.
+If you’re craving more Mexican flair, try my Slow Cooker Carnitas with Chimichurri instead!
+The pork is so tender it falls off the bone, and the fresh and tangy spread complements the rich flavor.

 Key ingredients & substitutions for Slow Cooker Pulled Chicken